michaelmangelsdorf/Sonne8/README.md

 ## Leave and Enter

 The LEAVE signal increments the local address prefix.
 This causes the final 64-bytes ("local" segment) of the address space to point to the previous stack frame.
-The ENTER signal decrements the local address prefix, causing the next stack frame to appear in the "local" segment.
+The ENTER signal decrements the local address prefix, causing a new stack frame to appear in the "local" segment.

 ## ALU instructions